MoveScope

 Four checks worth doing early

-Compare Ireland against the UK and Canada on long-term tradeoffs.
+Compare Ireland against the UK and Canada before overcommitting.

 Official starting points